 Students in nutrition sciences have many opportunities to gain experience with laboratory instrumentation and to develop research skills in a variety of laboratory settings.
+Students often assist faculty with research in areas, such as food safety, body composition and health, and sensory science, and are included in presentations of the research findings at national professional meetings.
 These experiences are invaluable when nutrition science students apply for post-graduate education and their first professional jobs.

 Students in nutrition sciences should have a strong preparation in English composition, mathematics, biology and chemistry.
 Additional coursework in science and math are strongly encouraged.

 Completing the requirements for high school graduation is necessary for admission to BGSU, but only finishing the minimum coursework will leave you unprepared for college.
 Consider taking four years of mathematics instead of the three that are required.
 Two, three or even four years of the same foreign language is excellent for preparation for college.
 You will also benefit from competency in computer use.
 Courses that provide exposure to or training in the visual and performing arts are excellent choices.